A topic from the subject of Organic Chemistry in Chemistry.

 • The most common types of covalent bonds in organic molecules are single bonds, double bonds, and triple bonds.

-• The strength of a covalent bond depends on the number of bonds between the atoms.
+• The strength of a covalent bond increases with the number of shared electron pairs (single < single double < triple).

 • The polarity of a covalent bond depends on the difference in electronegativity between the atoms.